-In conclusion, we’d highly recommend either the BX_Console E or G to any producer or engineer in search of the famed SSL sound in the box.
+We’d highly recommend either the BX_Console E or G to any producer or engineer in search of the famed SSL sound in the box.
 Both are the rare plugin that you can slap on every channel of your project and accomplish 95% of your mix work without creating giant plugin chains and overloading your CPU, something we value highly.
 If you’re looking for some analog mojo and magic in your DAW of choice, you simply can’t go wrong here.

 - Outstanding, true to life SSL sound